 Meat is full of protein and other essential vitamins that aid in weight loss and keeping your body healthy.
 Foods with lots of protein also keep you feeling full longer.
-The leaner the meat, the less fat it’ll have, and the less calories you’ll be ingesting.
+The leaner the meat, the less fat it’ll have, and the fewer calories you’ll be ingesting.

 I currently buy frozen boneless and skinless chicken breasts for $1.98 per pound (about 50 cents per serving).
 Each serving size is 4 ounces and 110 calories.

 Ground beef can be costly depending on how lean you buy it.
 I’ve purchased 96% lean ground beef for 1.35 per serving (140 calories) and 80% lean for .86 cents per serving (280 calories).